 Although it is generally regarded as a safe substance, over the years there has been some indications that talc can cause medical issues.

-One of the biggest concerns is related to the potential link between talcum powder and cancer, including both lung cancer and ovarian cancer.
-Since the 1960s, doctors and researchers have noticed this link, but to date there is no scientific consensus as to the mineral’s specific role in cancer development, with various studies arriving at different conclusions.
+One of the biggest concerns is related to the potential link between talcum powder and cancer.
+Since the 1970s, doctors and researchers have noticed this link, but to date there is no scientific consensus as to the mineral’s specific role in cancer development, with various studies arriving at different conclusions.
 While some researchers believe that impurities, such as asbestos, are the causes of cancer and other health problems, others believe the talc itself is at fault.

 Lung Cancer and Pulmonary Problems